eclipse-sumo/sumo/docs/web/docs/Simulation/Why_Vehicles_are_teleporting.md

 using the option **--time-to-teleport** {{DT_INT}} which sets the time in seconds.

 !!! note
-    Setting **--time-to-teleport** to a negative value, disables teleporting due to gridlock.
+    Setting **--time-to-teleport** to a negative value disables teleporting due to gridlock.

 There are different reasons why a vehicle cannot continue with its route.
 Every time a vehicle teleports due to grid-lock one of the